Piaget’s Theory of Moral Development

 While boys played marbles, Piaget gave girls the task of playing a game that resembled “hide and seek.”
 Researchers note that the two games were not a great comparison: the game of marbles was much more complicated.
 Following the rules required different conflicts and choices.

 What does this mean for Piaget’s assessment of morality in girls vs. boys?
 Well, researchers to this day are unsure.
-But researchers do critique his choice of having girls and boys play different games, and argue that the playing field should be level before conclusions are made.
+However, researchers critique his choice of having girls and boys play different games and argue that the playing field should be level before conclusions are made.

 Kohlberg’s Stages of Moral Development